Iris Café

 OMF Japan describes Iris Café as a low-pressure space where people engage with faith far more naturally than they would stepping into a church.
 The bridge model — documented and working in Japan.

-Read the OMF article →A Sapporo coffee shop that opened in 1971 as an outreach space.
-People dropped in, connected gradually, and a church grew from it — now part of the United Church of Christ in Japan.
+Read the OMF article →A Sapporo coffee shop opened in 1971 as an outreach space.
+People connected gradually, and a church grew from it — now part of the United Church of Christ in Japan.

 Read the UCCJ account →Exponential laid out the lease model, the cost split, and — critically — why one person can't do both jobs.
 Honest about what goes wrong.
 Worth reading before you start.

-Give MonthlyOperations, design, languages, teaching, community work.
-If you have something specific to offer, tell us what it is.
+Give to This CampaignCoffee operations, design, Japanese, construction, teaching.
+If you have something specific to offer, tell us what it is and we'll find a fit.

-Partnership InquiryMonthly updates on what's working, what isn't, and what's next.
+Get in TouchMonthly updates from the field — what's working, what isn't, and what's next.
 No pitch.
-Just honest progress.
+Just honest progress from Saitama.

 Email: hello@cafe4christ.org